ST0, ST1, ST2 and ST3, respectively.

 vehicle ONLY when

-'s nso = f
+'s nso = f.
+The phase

 transition diagram of a single station is shown in Figure